inloop/image-picker/README.md

 ### Implementing custom camera cell

-Image picker provides a default camera cell that just shows a camera output and captures a photo when user taps it.
+Image picker provides a default camera cell that adapts to taking pictures, live photos or videos based on `captureSettings`.

 If you wish to implement fancier features you must provide your own subclass of `CameraCollectionViewCell` or nib file with custom cell class subclassing it and implement dedicated methods.